General Education Goals (GEG)

 However, in extreme conditions classes may be canceled.
-Faculty, staff and students should call the Missouri State-West Plains Weather Hotline at 417-255-8075 for information regarding the status of Missouri State-West Plains classes, Extended Campus classes and Missouri State-Springfield Missouri State Outreach classes.
-An official announcement will be issued through the local radio stations and Springfield television stations only if Missouri State-West Plains and Extended Campus Classes are canceled.
+Faculty, staff and students should call the Missouri State-West Plains Weather Hotline at (417) 255-8075 for information regarding the status of Missouri State-West Plains classes, Mountain Grove extended campus classes and Missouri State Outreach classes on the West Plains campus.
+An official announcement will be issued through the local radio stations and Springfield television stations only if Missouri State-West Plains and Mountain Grove extended campus classes are canceled.

 West Plains Campus

 When weather conditions are questionable, the building maintenance supervisor will confer with the director of business and support services as to the condition of campus parking lots, sidewalks and area roads and highways; then the director of business and support services will contact the chancellor.
 (If the chancellor is unavailable, the dean of academic affairs will assume the responsibilities of the chancellor outlined in the weather policy.)
 Once the decision to cancel classes has been made, the director of business and support services will contact the chancellor, the dean of academic affairs and the director of University communications.
 The director of University communications will contact the student services administrative assistant, the news media, the webmaster and update the weather hotline.